Brandon20154131/PostgreSQL-Data-Warehouse-Analytics/README.md

 # SQL-Data-Warehouse
-Building a modern data warehouse in MySQL, including ETL processes, data modelling and analytics
+Building a modern data warehouse in PostgreSQL, including ETL processes, data modelling and analytics
 # Data Warehouse and Analytics Project

 ---